 |Stocks and ETFs||Options||Mutual funds|

-Schwab’s mutual fund fee of $49.95 sticks out like a sore thumb in its commission schedule, but keep in mind that this is one charge that’s easy to avoid.
-Schwab offers thousands of no load, no-transaction-fee mutual funds (as well as commission-free ETFs) which allow investors to buy diversified funds without paying a fee to do it.
-Besides, the fee only applies to purchases, whereas other brokers with lower fees charge a fee to buy and sell a mutual fund.
+Notably, Schwab offers thousands of OneSource no-load, no-transaction-fee mutual funds (as well as commission-free ETFs), which allow investors to buy diversified funds without paying a fee to do so.
+Besides, the fee only applies to purchases, whereas other brokers with lower fees charge a fee to buy or sell a mutual fund.

-Fund investors will find that Charles Schwab boasts a massive selection of mutual funds, including mutual funds and exchange-traded funds (ETF) that can be purchased without paying a load, transaction fee, or commission.
+Fund investors will find that Charles Schwab boasts a massive selection of mutual funds, including mutual funds that can be purchased without paying a load, transaction fee, or commission.

 |Total mutual funds||More than 10,100|